-Here, you can find traditional restaurants, several museums, and souvenir shops with wooden products.
+In the row, you’ll find traditional restaurants, several museums, and souvenir shops.
 It’ll take an hour or so to go through all the shops.
 You can also sit outside during the summer in front of the houses to enjoy a beer or wine.

-⇒ Click here to book your Bergen city walking tour.
+⇒ Click here to book a Best Views of Bergen Segway Tour.

 3. Spend Time in a Medieval Fortress

-You can attend guided tours that are regularly conducted here, or just relax on the fortress territory, which is a city park.
+Guided tours are regularly conducted here, or just relax on the fortress territory, which is a city park.
 It’s not as impressive looking as some medieval fortresses, but it’s still a commanding presence on the waterfront in Bergen and worth a look up close.